hwservices/tronsr-template/COMMUNITY_PLAN.md

 ## 10% Community Sweepstakes

-We are excited to announce a lottery to celebrate TRON’s Independence Day.
+We are excited to announce community sweepstakes to celebrate TRON’s Independence Day.
 10% of the rewards will be distributed to a randomly picked wallet every month.
 No purchase or votes are required to enter.
 You can send us your wallet id to participate in the sweepstakes on telegram: https://t.me/helloworld_community.

 ## 20% Back to community